Gumroad-Shubham/ask_sahil/README.md

 This project is based on [Ask My Book](https://github.com/slavingia/askmybook/) by **Sahil Lavingia** ([Github](https://github.com/slavingia) | [Twitter](https://sahillavingia.com/) | [Personal Website](https://sahillavingia.com/)).

+## Codebase
+The core logic of the application lives in the directory `./app/services/`.
+Questions are answered by the method `QuestionService.answer`.
+It is called by the api in `./app/controllers/api/v1/questions_controller.rb`.
+All important directories have `README`s to provide important context.

 ## Setup
 1. Install docker for your machine.
 For ubuntu
 ```